Skip to content

 Author(s): Michaela McCaughey

-Issue(s): State Policy, Develop Educator Capacity, Issues in Practice, Support Professional Learning
+Issue(s): State Policy, Issues in Practice, Develop Educator Capacity, Support Professional Learning

 This blog post is one of a series that highlights different experiences with the multilingual learner (MLL) micro-credential program developed by UCLA’s ExcEL Leadership Academy and highlighted in the Aurora Institute report: ExcEL Leadership Academy Micro-Credential Pathway Adoption in Rhode Island